johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-02-meet-blue-velvet.md

     rails g facebook:config

-Generate a new Facebook app on <http://developers.facebook.com> and enter in your app data, as well as the page ID you're looking to access.
+Generate a new Facebook app on <http://developers.facebook.com>.
+Enter in your **App ID** and **App Secret** keys to the proper YAML attributes, then find the Facebook page you want to look for and look for the number after your page's hyphenated name in the URL.
+That's your **page_id**, which you need to put into YAML as well.

 Now that you're set up to access a Facebook page, you can build routes to your Facebook page's attributes like so: